 It is clear that hydrogen is the answer for the future, and will make driving more sustainable and affordable for everyone.
 A bigger question, if you are thinking about becoming an early adapter is, will hydrogen make driving a car cheaper right now?

-How Do Hydrogen Cars Work?
+How Hydrogen Cars Work

 Hydrogen cars employ the power of fuel cells that run on hydrogen gas and the air we breathe.
-The fuel cells combine pressurized hydrogen gas with oxygen to power the car, and the only byproduct is water -- the same water we need and drink every day.
-Since hydrogen is by far the most abundant gas in the universe, the fuel source is almost guaranteed to never run out.
+The fuel cells combine pressurized hydrogen gas with oxygen to power the car, and the only byproduct is water – the same water we need and drink every day.
+Since hydrogen is by far the most abundant element in the universe, the fuel source is almost guaranteed to never run out.
 To “make” it, you simply run water (H20, two parts hydrogen and one part oxygen) through an electrolyzer.

 Hydrogen engines are also very fickle: neither steam nor ice will power a hydrogen vehicle, so the temperature must be kept in that narrow and very low range in which hydrogen is a liquid.

-In terms of saving the environment… maybe.
-But not now.
+In terms of saving the environment, maybe, but not now.
 It still takes a ton of energy to produce and transport hydrogen, so often, it actually makes more sense to buy a hybrid or electric vehicle if you are looking to go easy on the planet (and your wallet).

 “Better” is, of course, a relative term.
 If you want to be an early investor in the sustainable technology of the future, then hydrogen is the clear way to go.
 But for now, it remains an expensive and sometimes inefficient option for most people.

-Are There Any Good Hydrogen Cars On The Market?
+Good Hydrogen Cars On The Market